 The School of Religion is home to innovative research and publications in a wide range of fields.
 Faculty members have won significant grants from provincial, federal and international granting agencies to carry out leading-edge research on aspects of religion in the modern and ancient world.
 Our publications have also received critical acclaim and prestigious awards.
 In addition to the publications of faculty members, our master's students produce research essays on a diverse range of topics, some of them published in peer-reviewed journals.

-The award-winning faculty and students at the School of Religion undertake academic research into the religions and cultures of the world and religious issues emerging in the Canadian landscape.
-Unique to Queen's University, the School houses experts on China, India and the Middle East, and has research links to universities across the world.
+The award-winning faculty at the School of Religion undertake academic research into the religions and cultures of the world and religious issues emerging in the Canadian landscape, and have research links to universities globally.
+Teaching and research range over some of the major religious traditions, including Buddhism, Christianity, Confucianism, Daoism, Hinduism, Islam, and Judaism, and focus on key geographic regions such as China, Europe, India, the Middle East, and North America.

 In the past few years, faculty research and publications have included...

 Religious Studies courses offer a variety of approaches from which to examine societal matters through courses such as Religion and Violence, Religion and Sport, Mythology of the Ancient Near East, Religion and Sex, Yoga in India and Religion and Film.
 At the same time, the program offers in-depth study of traditions such as Hinduism, Islam, Daoism, Christianity, Buddhism, Judaism, and the Religions of Native Peoples.